labai/opa/README.md

 #### Solution

-OPA offers flexible and easy call of OpenEdge procedures with runtime parameter mapping.
+OPA offers flexible and easy way to call of OpenEdge procedures with runtime parameter mapping.

 OPA uses dedicated class with Java annotations to describe parameters and temp-table fields (Java list of entities).
 When you need to call OpenEdge ABL procedure, you create instance of that class, assign values to input parameters, fill List (temp-table) and call OpenEdge procedure.